CloudNationHQ/terraform-azuread-groups/README.md

-# $ResourceName
+# Entra ID (AzureAD) Groups

- This terraform module simplifies the creation and management of azure $ResourcName resources, providing customizable options for access policies, key and secret management, and auditing, all managed through code.
+ This terraform module simplifies the creation and management of Entra ID Groups and its members or owners, all managed through code.

 ## Features

-Capability to...
+Capability to manage groups, and corresponding owners and / or members.

-Includes support for...
+Includes support for dynamic membership groups and M365 groups.

 Utilization of terratest for robust validation.